webvr-india/volunteer-contributions/README.md

 ## WebVR-India-Superstarts

 Everyone who is actively contributing to WebVR-India is featured as WebVR-India-Superstar on [Mozilla India WebVR wiki](https://wiki.mozilla.org/India/WebVR/), and he also gets to join WebVR-India-Superstars Telegram group where all early discussion happens for all new activities and lot more.

-Please note - The contribution done during an event by a new member is not considered for this.
+'Please note - The contribution done during an event by a new member is not considered for this.
 Kindly keep continuing the contribution after the event, the next time you submit the contribution you will be added to the Superstars list :-) #HappyContributing.